Dibenzothiophene dihydrodiol dehydrogenase

-Thus, the two substrates of this enzyme are cis-1,2-dihydroxy-1,2-dihydrodibenzothiophene and NAD^{+}, whereas its 3 products are 1,2-dihydroxydibenzothiophene, NADH, and H^{+}.
+The two substrates of this enzyme are cis-1,2-dihydroxy-1,2-dihydrodibenzothiophene and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 1,2-dihydroxydibenzothiophene, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-1,2-dihydroxy-1,2-dihydrodibenzothiophene:NAD+ oxidoreductase.